 Frequently asked questions

 Although social marketing borrows many tools from commercial marketing, its aim is social good rather than profit.
 As a discipline, it also draws upon social and behavioural sciences as well as social policy, along with an understanding of the environmental determinants which affect the ways in which people behave.

 Health programmes, such as reducing smoking or improving diets, are the most well-known examples of social marketing interventions.
 However, social marketing is increasingly being used to tackle many different areas of behaviour including: sustainability, finance, crime, road safety and employment.
 Examples of these can be found on ShowCase, The NSMC's database of fully benchmarked social marketing case studies.

 The World Health Organisation defines health promotion as:

 ".....the promotion of enabling people to increase control over, and to improve, their health.
 It moves beyond a focus on individual behaviour towards a wide range of social and environmental interventions."

 Clearly there are many overlaps between the aims of health promotion and social marketing for health.
-In 2008, The NSMC and RSPH published a discussion paper: "Stronger Together, Weaker Apart", which explored ways to combine the two disciplines for greater effect.
+The NSMC and RSPH published a discussion paper: "Stronger Together, Weaker Apart", which explored ways to combine the two disciplines for greater effect.